vtexdocs/help-center-content/docs/announcements/en/vtex-is-already-applying-gdpr-guidelines.md

 author: authors_24
 slug: vtex-is-already-applying-gdpr-guidelines
 legacySlug: vtex-is-already-applying-gdpr-guidelines
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Our commitment with transparency and data protection is now even stronger as we turn GDPR compliant.
+announcementSynopsisEN: 'Our commitment with transparency and data protection is now even stronger as we turn GDPR compliant.'
 ---

 With a growing presence in the European market, we needed to update our Terms of Service and Privacy Policy.
 That way, we are now compliant with the __GDPR (General Data Protection Regulation)__, a set of rules that aims to protect the privacy and data of website and digital products' users.